Breiseth Hall 570-408-4234 (T) 570-408-7846 (F) Email

-The purpose of the Master of Science with Major in Nursing at Wilkes University is to prepare the, Nurse Practitioner, Nurse Executive, Clinical Nurse Specialist and Nurse Educator for advancing nursing practice.
+The purpose of the Master of Science with Major in Nursing at Wilkes University is to prepare the Nurse Practitioner, Nurse Executive, and Nurse Educator for advancing nursing practice.
 This multidisciplinary program provides a foundation for further study in nursing and continued professional development.
 Graduates are eligible for national certification.
 Each student's program of study is planned to meet individualized personal goals and professional requirements.

 This multidisciplinary program provides a foundation for doctoral study in nursing and continued professional development.
 Graduates of the program are eligible for national certification examinations in the chosen concentration.
-This program is fully accredited by the Commission on Collegiate Nursing Education (CCNE).
 Each student's program of study is designed to meet individual professional goals and requirements.

 A student whose background is judged to be deficient in any area will be evaluated individually and a program plan which will remedy the deficiency will be developed.
 Courses to remedy such deficiency do not carry graduate credits.